 Thus, really smart people that are highly trained and very observant fail miserably to see the flagrant inferential problems in their “assembly” of the “evidence.”
 And, thus, really smart people like Gould, Eldredge, and their surrounding community can “see” evolution in the gaps; they can “see” evidence of speciation from the actual lack of evidence.

-Before we bash on them too hard, however, let’s remind ourselves again that we creationists have legitimately earned the ire directed at us.
-While we chuckle at how scientists can miss the “elephant in the room” in their own research, let us be meek and humble, because we have been profoundly guilty of elephants in our own rooms!
+Before we bash on them too hard, however, let’s remind ourselves again that we creationists have legitimately earned the ire and indictments directed at us.
+While we chuckle at how scientists can miss the “elephant in the room” in their own research, let us be meek and humble, because we have been (and are) profoundly guilty of elephants in our own rooms.
 This is the human condition, and I cannot cease to make the same point again and again: Intellectual Honesty!
 Intellectual Honesty!

 Continually ask yourself what presumptions and inferences you are bringing to bear on your own interpretation of the evidence.
 Ask yourself what evidence you are ignoring because it doesn’t “neatly fit” within your present web of beliefs.
 Ask yourself whether you are primarily a comfort-seeker who prefers to never have that web jiggled in any way.